telus/terraform-aws_rds_cluster/README.md

 - `engine` - The type of RDS isntance you want to use.
 Defaults to mysql
 - `engine_version` - The RDS version you want to use.
 Defaults to 5.7.17
 - `instance_class` - The RDS instance class.
 Defaults to db.m4.large
-- `availability_zone` - The availability zones your node will launch into.
-Defaults to ca-central-1a
 - `multi_az` - Specifies if the RDS instance is multi-AZ.
-Defaults to yes
+Defaults to true
 - `port` - RDS port.
 Defaults to 3306
 - `vpc_security_group_ids` - VPC security group ID for cluster.
 - `db_subnet_group_name` - Subnet group name for cluster.
 Defaults to rds-main